Variational measurement-based quantum computation for generative modeling: Conclusion and outlook

-In this work, we showcase the benefits of using a variational MBQC ansatz for generative modeling.
+In this work, we showcase the benefits of using a variational MBQC \textit{Ansatz} for generative modeling.
 Interestingly, as shown in Refs.~\cite{nautrup2023measurement,stephen2019subsystem}, an MBQC yields a whole family of different ansätze that can be exploited depending on the resource state that is used.
-However, as of now, it is unclear how our methodology will scale to larger number of qubits and deeper computations, but we expect that it faces similar challenges with barren plateaus as unitary ansätze~\cite{mcclean2018barren, cerezo2021cost}.
-Still, within the regime of intermediate-scale quantum devices, our results suggest that there may be a growing advantage with system size.
-While we demonstrate this advantage of two important testbeds, it remains to be seen whether it holds for other use cases too.
+Within the regime of intermediate-scale quantum devices, our results suggest that there may be a growing advantage with system size.
+In fact, we have shown that there exist shallow depth circuits for which the set of distributions that can be generated from a unitary \textit{Ansatz} is smaller than the set of distributions generated by our mixed unitary MBQC \textit{Ansatz} (Sec. \ref{sec:two_models_compare_alg}, Appendix \ref{app:proof}).
+However, as of now, it is unclear how our methodology will scale to a larger number of qubits and depths, and how the resulting set of distributions will change.
+We expect that it faces similar challenges with barren plateaus as unitary ansätze~\cite{mcclean2018barren, cerezo2021cost}.
+To avoid vanishing gradients caused by the use of a sigmoid function, one could explore other methods which map trainable parameters into the interval [0,1].
+While we demonstrate our expressiblity advantage in two important testbeds, it remains to be seen whether it holds for other use cases too.
 To this end, it would be interesting to explore losses other than maximum mean discrepancy, that do not impose a large classical cost to train the model.
 In general, our results motivate further research into enhancing variational quantum algorithms for generative modeling by leveraging MBQC-based ansätze.